Bakhtiari people: Language, gender, and religion

-Shia Islam is the main religion followed by both the nomadic and sedentary Bakhtiaris.
-However, according to a Shia cleric in Iran some Bakhtiari Lurs have converted to Zoroastrianism in recent years.
+They traditionally speak the Bakhtiari dialect.
+Some of them also spoke Arabic or Turkic.
+Most Bakhtiaris are Twelver Shia Muslim.
+During the time of Constantine the Great, there was a story about Bakhtiaris converting to Christianity.
+In 2023, Ayatollah Seyyed Mohammad-Javad Alavi-Boroujerdi, while complaining about the decline of Islam among Iranians in general, claimed that the Bakhtiaris specifically had a strange tendency to convert to Zoroastrianism.

 Despite the patriarchal nature of Bakhtiari society, women enjoy a rather high degree of freedom.
 This was because of their importance in the Bakhtiari economy as weavers, in which colorful and stylish designs on carpets made them very popular among buyers.
 However, after the Iranian Revolution of 1979, the Bakhtiari (along with Iranian society in general) underwent rapid changes so presently, Bakhtiari women do not have the same kind of privileges they had before the revolution.

 Population

-Some sources estimate the population of Bakhtiari lors in the whole country to be around 3 to 6 million people.Some other sources have estimated the population of Il Bakhtiari at 4 million people..In the Bakhtiarika book, the population of monolingual Bakhtiari is estimated at 2 million, and the population of bilingual Bakhtiari plus those who have forgotten their mother tongue is estimated at nearly 2 million (total of 4 million people).
+Some sources estimate the population of Bakhtiari lors in the whole country to be around 3 to 6 million people.
+Some other sources have estimated the population of Il Bakhtiari at 4 million people.
+In the Bakhtiarika book, the population of monolingual Bakhtiari is estimated at 2 million, and the population of bilingual Bakhtiari plus those who have forgotten their mother tongue is estimated at nearly 2 million (total of 4 million people).